 However, Ignoring Court Orders Can Lead to Arrests

 The CFPB states that “if you are sued or a court judgment has been entered against you and you ignore a court order to appear, a judge may issue a warrant for your arrest.”
-Your jail time would be a result of not cooperating with the courts, not the fact that you owe a debt.
+Your jail time would result from not cooperating with the courts, not the fact that you owe a debt.

 While you may be tempted to ignore a court summons, DO NOT DO THIS.
 Appearing in court is intimidating and inconvenient and may cause you to have to miss work, but if you fail to appear, not only will jail be on the table, but a judge could order wage garnishment.